akiranishii/rnaseq-pipeline/README.md

 4. Click files -> home directory.
 5. Click "GO TO" on the navigation bar, and type the path "/nfs/turbo/umms-macdouga/" into it.
 Click ok.
 6. Create a new directory for yourself.
 This directory will be referred to as [NEW DIRECTORY] in later steps.
-7. Create a directory called "clean" inside [NEW DIRECTORY].
+7. Upload the directory labeled "clean" from STEP 1 inside [NEW DIRECTORY].
-8.

 ### STEP 3: Run RNA-seq analysis through the Great Lakes Server